 Ocular emergencies in optometry practice

-Ocular emergencies are often a reason for concern for optometrists.
+Ocular emergencies in optometry are often a reason for concern for optometrists.
 Will you spot them on time, and if you do find something that needs urgent care, how do you go about it?
 When do you really press the ’emergency button’ and when can you calm down and take more time?
 Our panel members are from different backgrounds, and give their views on how to provide better and more adequate patient care in these cases:

 - Marko Lukic, Locum Consultant Ophthalmologist at Moorfields Eye Hospital, London, UK